amazon-braket/amazon-braket-sdk-python/README.md

 `Counter({'00': 519, '11': 481})`

 **Important** Tasks may not run immediately on the QPU.
 IonQ runs tasks once every 24 hours.
 Rigetti tasks run when the QPU is available, with times varying day to day.

+#### To validate your quantum algorithm locally

+Braket Python SDK comes bundled with an implementation of a quantum simulator that you can run locally.
+You can use the local simulator to test quantum tasks constructed using the SDK before you submit them to the Amazon Braket service for execution.
+An example of how to execute the task locally is included in the repo `../examples/local_bell.py`.

 #### Debugging logs